fleetdm/fleet/handbook/sales/README.md

  - The AE will populate this issue with the appropriate dates for an internal prep meeting as well as the dates for the external prospect meeting.
  - Do not assign the issue.
 The Director of Solutions Consulting will assign the issue.
  - Ensure that the product category is defined ("Endpoint ops", "Device management", or "Vulnerability management") in the description of the issue.

+### Send an NDA to a customer

+- Fleet uses "Non-Disclosure Agreements" (NDAs) to protect the company and the companies we collaborate with.
+Always offer to send Fleet's NDA and, whenever possible, default to using the company's version.
+To send an NDA to a customer, follow these steps:
+1. If a customer has no objections to using Fleet's NDA, route the NDA to them for signature using the "🙊 NDA (Non-disclosure agreement)" template in [DocuSign](https://apps.docusign.com/send/home).
+> If a customer would like to review the NDA first, download a .docx of [Fleet's NDA](https://docs.google.com/document/d/1gQCrF3silBFG9dJgyCvpmLa6hPhX_T4V7pL3XAwgqEU/edit?usp=sharing) and send it to the customer.
+2. If the customer has no objections, route the NDA using the template in DocuSign (do not upload and use the copy you emailed to the customer).
+3. If the customer "redlines" (i.e. wants to change) the NDA, follow the [contract review process](https://fleetdm.com/handbook/company/communications#getting-a-contract-reviewed) so that Digital Experience can look over any proposed changes and provide guidance on how to proceed.

+### Close a new customer deal

+To close a deal with a new customer (non-self-service), create and complete a GitHub issue using the ["Sale" issue template](https://github.com/fleetdm/confidential/issues/new?assignees=alexmitchelliii&labels=%23g-sales&projects=&template=3-sale.md&title=New+customer%3A+_____________).

+### Process a security questionnaire

+- The AE will [use the handbook](https://fleetdm.com/handbook/company/communications#vendor-questionnaires) to answer most of the questions with links to appropriate sections in the handbook.
+After this first pass has been completed, and if there are outstanding questions, the AE will [assign the issue to Digital Experience (#g-digital-experience)](https://fleetdm.com/handbook/digital-experience#contact-us)  with a requested timeline for completion defined.
+- Digital Experience consults the handbook to validate that nothing was missed by the AE.
+After the second pass has been completed, and if there are outstanding questions, Digital Experience will [reassign the issue to Sales (#g-sales)](https://fleetdm.com/handbook/sales#contact-us) for intake.
+- The issue will be assigned to the Solutions Consultant (SC) associated to the opportunity in order to complete any unanswered questions.
+- The SC will search for unanswered questions and confirm again that nothing was missed from the handbook.
+Content missing from the handbook will need to be added via PR by the SC.
+Any unanswered questions after this pass has been completed by the SC will need to be [escalated to the Infrastructure team (#g-customer-success)](https://fleetdm.com/handbook/customer-success#contact-us) with the requested timeline for completion defined in the issue.
+Once complete, the infra team will assign the issue back to the #g-sales board.
+- Any questions answered by the infra team will be added to the handbook by the SC.

 <!-- 2024-11-16 We noticed some content in these sections was outdated, so we're using this opportunity to try out a different structure ± altitude level for the content for on this page